"My fasting blood sugar levels are 110-126 mg/dl most of the time I measure them. Why?"

 So, gradually, impaired fasting glucose will turn into diabetes.

-Another aspect to consider while having fasting blood sugar 110-126 mg/dl is Hypoglycemia (low blood glucose) the person might be experiencing during night.
-This can be confirmed by measuring BSL at midnight, record the results and pass to your doctor.
+Another aspect to consider while having fasting blood sugar of 110-126 mg/dl is hypoglycemia (low blood glucose) the person might be experiencing during the night.
+This can be confirmed by measuring BSL at midnight, recording the results, and passing them to your doctor.

-If nocturnal hypoglycemia will be confirmed, then, the body will react by increasing the release of glucagon.
-This will get the sugar out of the body deposits in order to increase blood sugar levels which are at lower range.
+If nocturnal hypoglycemia is confirmed, then the body will react by increasing the release of glucagon.
+This will get the sugar out of the body deposits to increase blood sugar levels, which are at a lower range.

-The goal of treatment is to keep fasting glucose within normal range in order to prevent diabetes onset.
+The goal of treatment is to keep fasting glucose within a normal range to prevent diabetes onset.

 Other modifications that can reduce the risk for cardiovascular diseases include treating: